-Named after the three distant ridges of the Amathole range of mountains that resemble the back-outlines of running wild pigs, the little town of Hogsback has become an arts and crafts colony, a photographer’s preferred location, a nature lover’s haunt and a honeymoon couple’s top choice of romantic hideaway in the Eastern Cape.
+Named after the three distant ridges of the Amathole range of mountains that resemble the back-outlines of running wild pigs, the little town of Hogsback has become an arts and crafts colony, a photographer’s preferred location, a nature lover’s haunt and a honeymoon couple’s top choice of a romantic hideaway in the Eastern Cape.

 Hogsback was named, it is said, for the three ridges on the Amathole Mountains that resemble the outlines of a hog’s back.
 These mountains are the spiritual domain of the Xhosa people, who call this area Qabimbola (after the red clay from the area they adorn their faces with).

-And when the mountain mists clear, you’re left with an astounding view of waterfalls, valleys and one of South Africa’s most prized forest strongholds.
+And when the mountain mists clear, you’re left with an astounding view of waterfalls, valleys, and one of South Africa’s most prized forest strongholds.

-The Eastern Cape is a malaria free area, making it the ideal destination for visitors looking for peace of mind, especially those travelling with younger children.
+The Eastern Cape is a malaria-free area, making it the ideal destination for visitors looking for peace of mind, especially those travelling with younger children.

 Some of the private game reserves have dedicated children’s programmes which allows families with younger children to enjoy a safari experience together.